mochi854/How-To-Install-TensorFlow-1.X-for-NVIDIA-RTX30-GPUs/README.md

 sudo systemctl set-default graphical.target sudo reboot
 ```
-To check if the NVIDIA graphics driver was installed successfully.
+&nbsp;&nbsp;To check if the NVIDIA graphics driver was installed successfully.
 ```
 nvidia-smi
 ```